-This Mediterranean salad recipe is full of crisp greens, rich cheese, and plenty of summer veggies all blended together in a tangy vinaigrette dressing to make one of the most delicious salad recipes!
+This Mediterranean salad recipe is packed with crisp greens, rich cheese, and plenty of summer veggies, all blended in a tangy vinaigrette dressing to make one of the most delicious salad recipes!
+It’s a combination of a Greek salad and a loaded green salad.

 This isn’t one of those run-of-the-mill salads that fill space on the table.
-It’s scrumptious and hearty enough to be a meal itself, but it’s also a great side dish that goes with virtually everything,
+It’s scrumptious and hearty enough to be a meal itself, but it’s also a great side salad that goes with virtually everything.

 - I’m crazy about the dressing!